tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-30-four-tools-for-testing-your-python-code.md

     unittest.main()
 ```

-Let us see what happens when run this code.
+Let's see what happens when we run this code.

 ```
 (awesome)$ python basic_unittest.py